 Video games have often been called sexist - well, duh, of course a lot of games contain references to sex.
-But are games guilty of sexism, that indefinable point where a pair of double-D breasts attached to a vampire prostitute you just decapitated with a chainsaw suddenly becomes offensive?
-A brief survey of gaming history returns an emphatic "Yes."
-Video games may not be as sexismic as non-feminist-approved porn or setting an abortion clinic on fire, but they've definitely had their share of misogynistic moments.
+But are games guilty of sexism?
+A brief survey of gaming history says "Yes."

-1990: FunCorp Games unveils "Super Polytechnique Massacre," a top-down shooter based on the École Polytechnique shooting of the previous year.
-(The gunman killed fourteen female college students, claiming he was "fighting feminism.")
+1990: FunCorp Games unveils "My Ex-Wife is a Disgusting Monster."
 The game is poorly received, both for its controversial content and a showstopping bug where pressing left causes the screen to freeze.
 In response to critics, FunCorp's president, former Texas Instruments designer Kenneth Knight, says, "I expected as much.
 Feminists are a gaggle of bickering biddies who'll stop at nothing to drag my name through the muck.
 Mark my words, their incessant nagging will come home to roost, just like my revolting ex-wife hounding me for child support."

-1991: The Terminator 2 arcade game is heavily criticized for not having any male enemies in the Cyberdyne headquarters level, showing an obvious glass ceiling in the Cyberdyne Corporation.
+1991: The Terminator 2 arcade game is heavily criticized for not having any female enemies in the Cyberdyne headquarters level, showing an obvious glass ceiling in the Cyberdyne Corporation.

 1997: In the original Final Fantasy VII storyline, Aeris drowns.
 Her death is changed in the final version, after it comes to Squaresoft's attention that women can in fact swim.

-1998: The popularity of virtual prostitutes in Ultima Online - most of whom are actually men - leads male gamers to claim that men are better at being female prostitutes than women.
+1998: The popularity of virtual prostitutes in Ultima Online - most of whom are men pretending to be women - leads male gamers to claim that men are better at being female prostitutes than women.
 An independent study eventually refutes this claim, but the misconception persists to this day.

-2007: Bioware announces a Nintendo Wii game based on John Norman's Gor universe where the player uses the controller to whip female slaves.
-The game is eventually cancelled following a poor E3 showing and an incendiary comment by Squaresoft producer Hironobu Sakaguchi calling it "the most racist game ever made."
-(When asked to clarify his comment, Sakaguchi explained that women are a separate, less rational race.)
+2007: Bioware announces a Nintendo Wii game based on John Norman's notoriously sexist Gor novels.
+The game is eventually cancelled following a poor E3 showing and an incendiary comment by former FunCorp president Kenneth Knight calling it "the most racist game ever made."
+(When asked to clarify his comment, Knight explained that women are a separate, less rational race.)

 2011 (speculative): The makers of Justin Bieber Dance Party for the Nintendo DS are found guilty of sexism against men.